 - 1. Connect a microphone to your computer. - 2.
-On the Timeline, place the position marker to where you want the recording to start. - 3.
-Click the microphone button on the Import panel to open recording options.
+On the Timeline, place the position marker where you want the recording to start. - 3.
+Click the Import icon on the left-hand sidebar.
+On the File import tab, click the Record Audio button to open the recording options.

-- 4. Set up your recording device and volume. - 5.
-Click Start Recording and record the audio. - 6.
+- 4. Select your recording device from the dropdown menu and set the volume. - 5.
+Click Start Recording. - 6.
 When you're finished, click Stop Recording.
-You'll find the recording on the Timeline.
+The recording will appear on the Timeline.